InakiRaba91/InakiRaba91.github.io/content/posts/continuous_training/building_training_pipeline.md

 <figure class="figure" style="text-align: center;">
   <img src="/building_labelling_app/labelling_app.svg" alt="Labelling App" width="100%" style="display: block; margin: auto;">
   <figcaption class="caption" style="font-weight: normal; max-width: 80%; margin: auto;">Diagram for the Continuous Training System we will be exploring in this series.
-It highlights the labelling componente we will focus on.</figcaption>
+It highlights the labelling component we will focus on.</figcaption>
 </figure>

 This is where data collection comes in.
 In this blogpost we will build a web application that allows users to label images of cats and dogs.
 We will be using React and Node.js.
 This application plays a twofold role: